espocrm/documentation/development/new-function-in-formula.md

     }
 }
 ```
-## Add the function to the list
+## Adding the function to the list

-To add the created function to the function list of formulas, create a file `custom/Espo/Custom/Resources/metadata/app/formula.json` and add the code:
+In order to add the created function to the function list of formula, create a file `custom/Espo/Custom/Resources/metadata/app/formula.json` and add the code:
 ```
 {
     "functionList": [